AdobeDocs/workfront.en/help/reports-and-dashboards/new-reporting-experience/export-report.md

-# Export report information in the `Reporting Canvas`
+# Export report information in the Reporting Canvas

-You can export an entire report from `Adobe Workfront`, or you can export only the table or visualization you need from a report.
+You can export an entire report from Adobe Workfront, or you can export only the table or visualization you need from a report.

 You can export to: